submariner-io/submariner-website/src/content/troubleshooting/_index.en.md

 ## Overview

-You have folowed steps in [Deployment](../deployment) but something has gone wrong.
+You have followed steps in [Deployment](../deployment) but something has gone wrong.
 You're not sure what and how to fix it, or what information to collect to raise an issue.
 Welcome to the Submariner troubleshooting guide where we will help you get your deployment working again.

 To recap, Submariner consists of two main core components (broker and submariner) and optional components (lighthouse), detailed in [Architecture](../architecture) section.
 Basic familiarity with the architecture will be helpful when troubleshooting.